haribalji/Mynotebook-hackthon/README.md

   -Provides a clear study roadmap* to improve productivity.

 🧠 AI Summarizer: AI-powered tool to summarize notes efficiently.

      -Auto-summarizes long notes into concise, easy-to-read points.
-   - speech mode for the content is provided in tamil and english
+    - speech mode for the content is provided in tamil and english language

 📁 Cloud Storage: Notes and media are stored securely using MongoDB.
 - Notes, images, and media files are stored in the cloud.